ADMISSIONS, RECRUITMENT AND GATEWAY SERVICES

-New student assessments, such as the ACCUPLACER/COMPASS, Computer Literacy, TEAS V, and the Learning Disabilities assessments, are administered through the Student Success and Transition Center.
+New student assessments, such as the ACCUPLACER, Computer Literacy, and the TEAS, are administered through the Student Success and Transition Center.
 The CSI (College Student Inventory) is also administered through this office.

-North Central State College assesses new and returning students for course placement purposes with an assessment programs called ACCUPLACER and COMPASS.
-Both assess students’ skills in the following areas: reading, writing, and mathematics.
+North Central State College assesses new and returning students for course placement purposes with an assessment programs called the ACCUPLACER.
+The ACCUPLACER assess students’ skills in the following areas: reading, writing, and mathematics.

-Students who have already earned an associate degree or a bachelor’s degree may not be required to take ACCUPLACER/COMPASS.
-Furthermore, students are not required to take certain portions of the ACCUPLACER/COMPASS if they have achieved the required scores in the various ACT subtests or if those students are transferring in college credit for specific English and/or math classes.
-The following portions of the ACCUPLACER/COMPASS are waived on the basis of the following criteria:
+Students who have already earned an associate degree or a bachelor’s degree may not be required to take the ACCUPLACER.
+Furthermore, students are not required to take certain portions of the ACCUPLACER if they have achieved the required scores in COMPASS or the various ACT subtests or if those students are transferring in college credit for specific English and/or math classes.
+The following portions of the ACCUPLACER are waived based on the following criteria:

-This assessment is required of any student wishing to take a computer class for the first time at the college, except for CISS1020 Orientation to Computers.
+This assessment is required of any student wishing to take a computer class for the first time at the college, except for CISS1020 Introduction to Computers.
 This assessment evaluates the student’s knowledge of Windows, email, Microsoft Word, the Internet, and skills in typing.
 This may be waived with proper transfer credit.
 More information is available at the Student Success and Transition Center.
 The first attempt of the Computer Literacy is free.
 There will be a fee of $15 for each retest.

 The TEAS is required for admission to the Associate Degree Nursing and Practical Nursing programs.
-The test is a 4-hour assessment on reading, writing, math, and science that requires prior registration and fee payment at the Cashier's Office, Room 155 Fallerius.
+The test is a 4-hour assessment on reading, writing, math, and science that requires prior registration and fee payment at the Cashier's Office, Room 140 Kee Hall.
 Students can acquire information on how to prepare from the Student Success and Transition Center.
 Some rules and restrictions apply.